simonediberardino/JBombLauncherInstaller/README.md

 ## Requirements

 - **Windows OS**: This application is designed to run on Windows due to its reliance on Windows-specific libraries.

+## Note

+- This launcher is deprecated and no longer used due to the release of the game on Steam.